-The Accrediting Council for Independent Colleges and Schools is listed as a nationally recognized accrediting agency by the United States Department of Education and is recognized by the Council for Higher Education Accreditation.
+The Accrediting Council for Independent Colleges and Schools is recognized as a national accrediting agency by the United States Department of Education.

 Accrediting Council For Independent Colleges and Schools (ACICS): 750 First St. NE, Suite 980 Washington, DC 20002-4241 (202) 336-6780